mmcdermott/EventStreamGPT/EventStream/data/README.md

    a measurement can only take on a single value per event.
 Measurements are characterized by many properties and can be pre-processed automatically by the system in several ways.

-This data model is realized explicitly in the internal structure of the `EventStreamDataset` class, documented below.
-Note that there is both an `EventStreamDatasetBase` class which contains pre-processing logic that does not rely on the internal data representation library, and specific `EventStreamDataset` classes for different internal data representation libraries.
-For now, this solely includes `event_stream_dataset_polars.py`, which uses the library `Polars` as its internal library.
-As we scale to larger dataset sizes, we plan to also extend to `event_stream_dataset_pyspark.py` and may also implement an `event_stream_dataset_pandas.py` file for backwards compatibility, even though `polars` is significantly faster in all tested settings currently.
+This data model is realized explicitly in the internal structure of the `EventStream.data.Dataset` class, documented below.
+Note that there is both an [`EventStream.data.DatasetBase`](EventStream/data/dataset_base.py) class which contains pre-processing logic that does not rely on the internal data representation library, and specific `EventStream.data.Dataset` classes for different internal data representation libraries.
+For now, this solely includes [`dataset_polars.py`](EventStream/data/dataset_polars.py), which uses the library `Polars` as its internal library.

-Note that currently, at some places in the code, measurements are referred to as `metadata` --- this will be removed eventually.
-TODO(mmd): Fully switch over the name.

-The `EventStreamDataset` class also can produce fully cached deep-learning friendly dataframes for its various splits and store these to files.
-These are then used with the associated `EventStreamPytorchDataset` classes for deep learning applications, where the representations can be translated to pytorch embedding to one in which data are presented to models in a sparse, fully-temporally realized format which should be more efficient computationally than a dense format and based on [existing literature](https://arxiv.org/abs/2106.11959) is likely to be a high-performance style of data embedding overall (at least with respect to the per-timestamp data embedding practices).
+The `EventStream.data.Dataset` class also can produce fully cached deep-learning friendly dataframes for its various splits and store these to files.
+These are then used with the associated `EventStream.data.PytorchDataset` classes for deep learning applications, where the representations can be translated to pytorch embedding to one in which data are presented to models in a sparse, fully-temporally realized format which should be more efficient computationally than a dense format and based on [existing literature](https://arxiv.org/abs/2106.11959) is likely to be a high-performance style of data embedding overall (at least with respect to the per-timestamp data embedding practices).